goldnarms/IconWiki/Development-Environment-Setup.md

 ### Or: Use MongoHQ

-You may need to head over to [monghq.com](http://mongohq.com) to find the database connection string (the URL to which to connect to access the database).
+[monghq.com](http://mongohq.com) is a site that hosts Mongo databases, which means no local installation is required.
+We still need the database connection string (the URL to which to connect to access the database).

-The connection string will be in the form: `mongodb://<user>:<password>@linus.mongohq.com:10062/<database name>`.
+The connection string will be in the form: `mongodb://icon:<password>@linus.mongohq.com:10062/iCon_development`.

-Username and password is found in the passwords folder, the rest is found at MongoHQ.
+(DB password is found in the passwords folder).

 ## Developing without an IDE

-### MongoDB connection string
+### Setup MongoDB connection string
 The webserver expects an environment variable named `mongodb_uri` containing the MongoDB connection string to be available before start.

 - Local installation of MongoDB: `mongodb://localhost:27017/iCon`
-- MongoHQ: `mongodb://<user>:<password>@linus.mongohq.com:10062/<database name>`
+- MongoHQ: `mongodb://icon:<password>@linus.mongohq.com:10062/iCon_development`

 ### Either: Fire up the system manually